cmda-bt/pt-course-19-20/readme.md

 If you are experiencing difficulties, know that help is available.
 Please contact your [student counsellor][counsel] for help with study stress, dyslexia, disabilities, chronic illness, personal problems, etc.
+The [UvA psychologist’s office][psychologist] also offers various types of support, such as workshops, training sessions, and consultation.
+As a AUAS student you can get support and do not need a referral.

 ## Conduct